da4089/py-xdrlib/README.md

   * Mentioned in
     [gh-83162](https://github.com/python/cpython/issues/83162), which
     seems to be dead, but the point is that the exception could be renamed to something more descriptive.
-I think ... thanks a bit silly, since `xdrlib.Error` is kinda fine?
+I think ... that's a bit unnecessary, since `xdrlib.Error` is kinda fine?
 * Check for any CVEs
   * TBD
   * Can I subscribe for these?